The Inner Circle (game show)

 The Inner Circle is a BBC game show which premiered on 6 October 2025.
 The Celebrity Inner Circle premiered on 4 October 2025.
 It is hosted by Amanda Holden.

 Development

 The series was announced in January 2025.
-The show is reportedly inspired by shows such as The Traitors, Golden Balls and The Weakest Link, and has a quiz format.
+The show is reportedly inspired by shows such as The Traitors, Golden Balls and The Weakest Link.

 It is filmed and produced in Glasgow.
 BBC Studios holds format and distribution rights.

 Episodes

 There are 25 episodes and 6 special celebrity episodes.
-The celebrity episodes include celebrity contestants.
+The celebrity editions include a celebrity paired with a contestant.
+In April 2026, it was announced that the daytime version will not be returning but the celebrity edition will continue.